joshnuss/svelte-preprocess-tailwind/README.md

 **This is a prototype**

-This preprocessor helps organize how you use Tailwind with Svelte.
+A preprocessor that helps organize Tailwind styling.

 # Setup